mauroalberti/geoSurfDEM/README.md

 First of all, you have to input the name of a file, in the run example named "input_files.txt" (located in the same directory as the compiled application), that provides to the application the paths of three files:

-1) DEM, in ESRI ASCII grid format
+*1) DEM, in ESRI ASCII grid format

 2) geological surface, in (old) VTK text format

-3) output csv file storing for each row: x-y-z-dip direction-dip angle
+3) output csv file storing for each row: x-y-z-dip direction-dip angle*

 An example of input text file is the following: